Accessing an appointment and what to expect:

 How many sessions can I have and how often will I be seen?

 We do not give an exact number as everyone’s needs may be quite different.
-Often two to three 1-1 sessions in combination with self-help materials/therapeutic groups/workshops can be enough to help you manage things better and get back on track.
-If you need more we can discuss this with you and work together to develop a plan or consider referral to a more specialised service.
+Often one to three 1-1 sessions in combination with self-help materials/therapeutic groups/workshops can be enough to help you manage things better and get back on track.
+If you need more we can discuss this with you and work together to develop a plan, or consider referral to a more specialist service.
 At peak times appointments may be spread out between 2-4 weeks but again this may depend on individual need.

 I already have a counsellor or mental health support – can you still help me?